mobiusml/aana_sdk/docs/pages/tutorial.md

 ## Conclusion

 In this tutorial, we have walked you through the process of creating a new project with Aana SDK.
-We have reviewed the video transcription application and extended it to includ e the LLM model for summarization and a new endpoint.
+We have reviewed the video transcription application and extended it to include the LLM model for summarization and a new endpoint.
 We have also demonstrated how to stream the output from the LLM model.
 You can use this tutorial as a reference to build your own applications with Aana SDK.

 The full code for the application is available in the [projects](https://github.com/mobiusml/aana_sdk/tree/main/aana/projects/summarize_transcript) directory.